-We suspect at the Somerville Law Office of Rajeh A. Saadeh that many readers of our family law blogs like art.
+We suspect at the Bridgewater Law Office of Rajeh A. Saadeh that many readers of our family law blogs like art.
 Many of them likely collect various types of art that speak to them in meaningful ways, like sculptures, carvings, photographs and paintings.

 Harry Macklowe and his estranged wife Linda can readily identify with anyone’s art fixation, especially where paintings are concerned.
 Though divorced, the once-married couple still collectively owns a reported 150-plus paintings collected over decades of marriage.

 That art trove is singular in several respects.
 For starters, notes a recent media report on the collection, it comprises works by “legendary” artists.
 And (insert drum roll here) it has a potential monetary value of $1 billion.